 |Primary action||actioned in INBOX or other folder||actioned in Spam folder|

-In Windows XP and later, the Windows file redirector has a built-in WebDAV client which can be used to mount a Windows drive letter to our on-line Mobile Office service.
-When you copy files to this drive mapping, they are stored on our Mobile Office server, which can be accessed from any computer via a drive mapping or via the Mobile Office web interface.
+In Windows XP and later, the Windows file redirector has a built-in WebDAV client which can be used to mount a Windows drive letter to a WebDAV Server, such as what is provided with our on-line Mobile Office service.
+When you copy files to this drive mapping, they are stored on the WebDAV server, which can be accessed from any computer via a drive mapping or via the Mobile Office web interface.
 When trying to copy large files you might run into a error that says “Error 0x800700DF: The file size exceeds the limit allowed and cannot be saved”.
 Windows has a built in limit on the size of a file that is allowed to be copied using WebDAV.
-To change this limit you must edit the a registry subkey which holds the value limit, and reboot your computer.
+To change this limit you must edit a registry subkey which holds the value limit, and reboot your computer.
 To change this registry setting do the following:

 1) Click Start, click Run, type regedit in the Open box, and then click “Ok”.